zluuba/games-of-terminal/README.md

 **Games Of Terminal** (or GOT) is a console-based gaming platform where classic games like Minesweeper, Tetris, Snake, and TicTacToe come to life.
 With customization, achievements, and flexibility, GOT offers a diverse and enjoyable gaming experience in your favourite environment - **console**.
 You can run GOT on macOS and Linux (even on Ubuntu Server, huh).
+Here's the promo video, [click to watch.](https://youtu.be/PG6mLEZHEZU)

  ![got-intro](https://github.com/zluuba/games-of-terminal/assets/87614163/58c985bd-38f8-4d6c-a4a0-73e1713df497)
 *GIF with Games Of Terminal interaction demo (sped-up)*